SpencerNelsonUW/Portfolio/README.md

-# My Personal Coding Portfolio
+# My Coding Portfolio

-This is my personal coding portfolio.
+This is my coding portfolio.

 The deployed version can be found here - https://spencernelsonuw.github.io/portfolio/